-Well, I never had heard of this movie named Kill the Irishman until a friend of my suggested this as a nice mobster film.
-I wondered how come I didn’t read about this anywhere on web since its release in 2011.
+Well, I never had heard of this movie named Kill the Irishman until a friend of mine suggested this as a nice mobster film.
+I wondered how come I didn’t read about this anywhere on the web since its release in 2011.

-Adopted from the book “To Kill the Irishman: The War That Crippled the Mafia” by Rick Porello, Kill the Irishman is yet another crime drama but with a different taste.
-Director Jonathan Hensleigh very well knows the fact that he is telling a true story and there is no need to go over the top with excessive blood thirst scenes.
+Adapted from the book “To Kill the Irishman: The War That Crippled the Mafia” by Rick Porello, Kill the Irishman is yet another crime drama but with a different taste.
+Director Jonathan Hensleigh very well knows the fact that he is telling a true story and there is no need to go over the top with excessive bloodthirsty scenes.

-Coming to the plot, the movie deals with the biopic of real life Irish-American gangster Danny Greene, who to all surprise of himself muscles into the top of Cleveland’s criminal underworld during the late 1970s.
+Coming to the plot, the movie deals with the biopic of real-life Irish-American gangster Danny Greene, who to all the surprise, muscles himself into the top of Cleveland’s criminal underworld during the late 1970s.

-As the tale of a real life crime figure, it chronicles the story of the life of this proud Irishman living in the brutal neighbourhood of Cleveland and how he becomes a mobster from a regular guy, who was a tireless dock worker before veering into the lane of organized crime.
+As the film involves a crime figure, it chronicles the story of the life of this proud Irishman living in the brutal neighborhood of Cleveland and how he becomes a mobster from a regular guy, who worked tirelessly as a dockworker before veering into the lane of organized crime.

 Ray Stevenson as Danny Greene could have done a slightly better job for such a realistic portrayal.
 We all know how a fantastic actor he is in the BBC TV series Rome as Titus Pullo and in the film Punisher: War Zone, but Kill the Irishman is not one of his best performances.

 In the end, looking at the real-life figure, many of us may even wonder if such a person actually lived in that time, and this is the fact that it generates curiosity to more about the life of that person – his rise and fall.
 All the more, the film was indeed watchable for supporting actors like Christopher Walken, Val Kilmer, and Vincent D’Onofrio.